borglab/gtsam.org/_posts/2021-02-07-uncertainties-part2.md

 where $$\text{Ad}_{T_{WB_i}^{-1}}$$ is known as the _adjoint matrix_ or **_adjoint_ of $$T_{WB_i}^{-1}$$**.
 The adjoint acts over elements of the tangent space directly, changing their reference frame.
 Please note that the same subindex cancelation applies here, so we can confirm that the transformations are correctly defined.

-We can also interpret this as a way to _move_ increments applied on the left-hand side to the right-hand side, which is particularly useful to keep the right-hand convention used in GTSAM consistent.
+We can also interpret this as a way to _move_ increments applied on the left-hand side to the right-hand side, which is particularly useful to keep the right-hand convention for the retractions consistent.

 ## Bringing everything together
 Now we can return to our original estimation problem using rigid-body transformations.
 Let us recall that we defined the following process model given by odometry measurements: